Zum Inhalt springen

 At this stage, skincare needs are minimal.
 Daily bathing with a gentle, fragrance-free cleanser is typically sufficient for most young children.
 Sun protection is the one non-negotiable—a broad-spectrum SPF applied whenever children are outdoors is one of the most important habits parents can establish early.

-For children who experience dry or eczema-prone skin, a gentle, fragrance-free moisturizer applied after bath time can offer real relief.
+For children who experience dry or eczema-prone skin, a gentle, fragrance-free moisturiser applied after bath time can offer real relief.
 Beyond that, less is genuinely more.

 Ages 8–12: The Ideal Time to Learn Healthy Habits